Akkadius/akk-stack/README.md

 # Pay it Forward

-If you use this repository; you're taking advantage of a ton of work that I've done to make the experience incredibly simple for you to use for free - please pay it forward to the community by contributing
+If you use this repository; you're taking advantage of a ton of work that I've done to make the experience incredibly simple for you to use for free - please pay it forward to the community by contributing back